 Rarely, one species, Clostridium sordellii, causes toxic shock syndrome Toxic Shock Syndrome Toxic shock syndrome is a group of rapidly progressive and severe symptoms that include fever, rash, dangerously low blood pressure, and failure of several organs.
 It is caused by toxins produced... read more in women who have an infection of the reproductive organs.
 Such infections may occur after a miscarriage, an abortion, childbirth, or sometimes a gynecologic procedure.

 Clostridium perfringens food poisoning Clostridium perfringens Food Poisoning Clostridium perfringens food poisoning results from eating food contaminated by the bacterium Clostridium perfringens.
-Once in the small intestine, the bacterium releases a toxin that often... read more (a type of gastroenteritis Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
+Once in the small intestine, the bacterium releases a toxin... read more (a type of gastroenteritis Overview of Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
 It is usually caused by infection with a microorganism but can also be caused by ingestion of chemical... read more ) can develop when people eat food (usually beef) that contains clostridia.
 Clostridia develop from spores, which can survive the heat of cooking.
 If food that contains spores is not eaten soon after it is cooked, the spores develop into active clostridia bacteria, which then multiply in the food.
 If the food is served without adequate reheating, the clostridia are consumed.
 They multiply in the small intestine and produce a toxin that causes watery diarrhea and abdominal cramping.

 Clostridium perfringens food poisoning is usually mild and resolves within 24 hours.
 But rarely, it is severe, particularly in the very young and in older people.